ministryofjustice/hmpps-visit-allocation-api/README.md

 When prisoner balance changes and the prison is owned by this service (enabled in prison DB table), an event will be raised for
 NOMIS to listen and consume.
 Event name: "prison-visit-allocation.adjustment.created".
 The event will contain a prisoner ID and adjustment ID which NOMIS can then use to call via the NomisController "getPrisonerAdjustment" endpoint to re-sync with DPS.

+### SQS Retries
+We've enabled an automated cron job via the generic-service helm chart, which runs every 15minutes and reprocesses any message which enters the DLQ.
+To configure this further, see the helm_deploy/values.yaml.
+On dev and staging environments the retry cron only runs during operational hours (7am–8:50pm).